Diversity in Nashville

 History of Historically Black Colleges & Universities

-Historically Black Colleges & Universities (HBCU) gave educational opportunities for many African Americans who were once legally denied an education.
-Today, all HBCUs across the United States continue to play a vital role in America's prosperity — academically, socially, and economically.
-Although HBCUs were originally founded to educate Black Americans, today 1 in 4 students (24%) enrolled at HBCUs are non-Black.
+Historically Black Colleges and Universities (HBCUs) gave educational opportunities to many African Americans who were once legally denied an education.
+Today, all HBCUs across the United States continue to play a vital role in America's prosperity—academically, socially, and economically.

 American Baptist College

-Notable Alumni Include: Rep. John Lewis, C.T.
-Vivian, Bernard Lafayette, James Bevel – all prominent civil rights leaders – as well as Leroy Gilbert (chaplain of the US Coast Guard), Cleavant Derricks (minister and musical director), and others who have made an incredible impact in the Civil Rights movement and beyond.
+Notable Alumni Include Rep. John Lewis, C.T.
+Vivian, Bernard Lafayette, and James Bevel—all prominent civil rights leaders—as well as Leroy Gilbert (chaplain of the US Coast Guard), Cleavant Derricks (minister and musical director), and others who have made an incredible impact in the Civil Rights movement and beyond.

-The American Baptist College will celebrate its 100th Anniversary in 2024.
+The American Baptist College celebrated its 100th Anniversary in 2024.

 Fisk University